Nicolas Torre: Early career

 Torre was assigned at the Quezon City Police District sometime in the 2000s.
 In 2005, he led a demolition operation in Fairview to reclaim a private property allegedly occupied by armed persons and squatters.
 The police team, under Torre's command, was met with resistance and an hour-long shootout, resulting in the deaths of four individuals.
 Firearms and explosives were later recovered from the scene.

 Torre served as the provincial director of Samar Provincial Police Office from 2017 to 2019.
 During his time as provincial director, he had a feud with Calbayog mayor Ronaldo Aquino.
-In 2018, he filed criminal cases against the mayor for libel and grave misconduct before the Ombudsman, and an administrative complaint before the National Police Commission seeking to remove the mayor’s control over the local police.
+In 2018, he filed criminal cases against the mayor for libel and grave misconduct before the Ombudsman, and an administrative complaint before the National Police Commission seeking to remove the mayor's control over the local police.

 Aquino was later killed in 2021 during an alleged shoot-out with Samar police.
 During a Senate investigation on the killing, a police officer claimed that Aquino's political rivals in collusion with the police, had falsely linked the mayor to the drug trade.
 The witness recalled being told to execute an affidavit accusing Aquino of being the protector of a police escort involved in illegal drugs, and afterwards, forwarding a photo of the affidavit to the then-police provincial director Torre.

 He was declared persona non grata by the Calbayog City Council in a vote of six ayes, three nays, and one abstention.
 The reason of the council is because of his failure of leadership to fight criminality and joining in a partisan political activity during the early election campaign.

 In January 2019, Torre was at the National Capital Region Police Office (NCRPO) in Metro Manila as regional director for operations.

-Quezon City Police District
+Chief of Quezon City Police District

 After his stint in NCRPO, he was intended to be appointed commandant of the PNPA, but was later assigned as chief of the Quezon City Police District (QCPD) on August 12, 2022.
-His stint was controversial due to hosting a press conference for retired Patrolman (PO1) Wilfredo Gonzales, who is known for gun-toting a cyclist in Welcome Rotonda.
+His stint was controversial due his hosting of a press conference for retired Patrolman (PO1) Wilfredo Gonzales, who was filmed gun-toting a cyclist at Welcome Rotonda.
 He appealed to the public for "compassion" and to "stop crucifying" Gonzales, but he later apologized for giving "VIP treatment" to Gonzales.
 Torre was also accused by the cyclist's lawyer Raymond Fortun that he texted the lawyer to dismiss the case against Gonzales.
 He later dismissed the accusations, and he resigned and replaced by Brigadier General Rederico Maranan.